jdyen/fwga/README.md

 fwga imports functions from several packages (see Depends and Imports in the DESCRIPTION file) and these packages must be installed for fwga to install and load correctly.
 All packages are available through the CRAN and should be easy to install.

 ### Install from binary
+####OSX users
-OSX users: Download the file fwga_x.x.tgz into a local directory on your computer (replace x.x with the current version).
+Download the file fwga_x.x.tgz into a local directory on your computer (replace x.x with the current version).
 Place the file fwga_x.x.tgz in the current working directory (where x.x is replaced with the current version number) and type
 ```
 install.packages("fwga_x.x.tgz", repos=NULL, type="binary")
 ```
 into the R console to install the fwga R package.
 This package then can be loaded in R using `library(fwga)`.

+####Windows users
-Windows users: Download the file fwga_x.x.zip into a local directory on your computer (replace x.x with the current version).
+Download the file fwga_x.x.zip into a local directory on your computer (replace x.x with the current version).
 Place the file fwga_x.x.zip in the current working directory (where x.x is replaced with the current version number) and type
 ```
 install.packages("fwga_x.x.zip", repos=NULL, type="binary")